Technology

 Core principles to secure your data

-To mitigate security risks for our clients and safeguard their sensitive data, we set up a secure SDLC characterized by the following practices:
+To mitigate security risks for our clients and safeguard their sensitive data, we implement comprehensive security solutions and set up a secure SDLC characterized by the following practices:

 Practice 1: Follow OWASP standards

-OWASP, or Open Web Application Security Project, is a non-profit foundation that provides free tools and documentation to build and maintain secure web applications.
+OWASP, or Open Web Application Security Project, is a non-profit foundation that provides free tools and documentation to build and maintain secure web applications in the financial services sector.
 Its resources include OWASP API Security Top 10, a comprehensive guide that assists developers and organizations in prioritizing security measures and mitigating the most impactful security risks of application programming interfaces.
 Here’s the 2023 update of OWASP API Security Top 10:

 API Security Top 10 2023